aymanzah/CEBD1160_Project/README.md

 -----

 ### Resources
-Your repository should include the following:

-- Python script for your analysis
+- Python script used for analysis: `python_boston.py`
-- Results figure/saved file
+- Results figures saved in: `figures/`
-- Dockerfile for your experiment
+- Dockerfile: `Dockerfile`
-- runtime-instructions in a file named RUNME.md
+- runtime-instructions in: `RUNME.md`

 -----